matthewcarlucci/DiscoRhythm/README.md

 docker run --rm -p 3838:3838 mcarlucci/discorhythm
 ```

-Web application should be available at `localhost:3838/discorhythm`
+The web application should then be available at `localhost:3838/discorhythm`